jtmorris/tweet-this/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Tweet This offers easily embedded, stylish tweetable content boxes in your posts and pages.
-Visitors can click on the content and post your tweet along with a link back to you.
+Visitors can click on the content and post your message on Twitter, along with a link back to you.
 Extremely customizable and flexible!